 To conceptualize and render proposal graphics efficiently, consider graphic builders that use an editable library of imagery and prebuilt graphics.
-You can build your own by developing a library of meta-tagged elements and graphics, or invest in a commercial tool.
-Build-a-Graphic is a tool used by many in the proposal industry to streamline conceptualization and rendering.
+You can build your own by developing a library of meta-tagged elements and graphics, or invest in a commercial tool to streamline conceptualization and rendering.

-(APMP\024) Figure 8.2-1.
-Using a Graphics Builder Like Build-a-Graphic.
+Figure 8.2-1.
+Using a Graphics Builder

 Using add-ins for graphic design can extend the functionality and efficiency of your existing tools.